MEETING DETAILS

 Sat., Sept.
-27th at the Alma Community Centre
+27th, Alma Community Centre

 Special Guests include local Farmerette(s), Filmmaker Colin Field, Author Bonnie Sitter, and Senator Rob Black